Fairness doctrine: Decisions of the United States Supreme Court

-Moreover, the court did not see how the fairness doctrine went against the First Amendment's goal of creating an informed public.
+The court did not see how the fairness doctrine went against the First Amendment's goal of creating an informed public.
 The fairness doctrine required that those who were talked about be given chance to respond to the statements made by broadcasters.
 The court believed that this helped create a more informed public.
 Justice White explained that, without this doctrine, station owners would only have people on the air who agreed with their opinions.
-Throughout his opinion, Justice White argued that radio frequencies (and by extension television stations) should be used to educate the public about controversial issues in a way that is fair and non-biased so that they can create their own opinions.
+Throughout his opinion, Justice White argued that radio frequencies, and by extension, television stations, should be used to educate listeners, or viewers, about controversial issues in a way that is fair and non-biased so that they can create their own opinions.

-The court "ruled unanimously in 1969 that the Fairness Doctrine was not only constitutional but essential to democracy.
+In 1969, the court "ruled unanimously that the Fairness Doctrine was not only constitutional, but essential to democracy.
 The public airwaves should not just express the opinions of those who can pay for air time; they must allow the electorate to be informed about all sides of controversial issues."
 The court also warned that if the doctrine ever restrained speech, then its constitutionality should be reconsidered.
 Justice William O. Douglas did not participate, but later wrote that he would have dissented because the Constitutional guarantee of Freedom of the press was absolute.